In case of a true Emergency dial 911

 IMPORTANT NOTICE REGARDING OPEN BURNING IN HEIDELBERG TOWNSHIP

 Spring and Fall are brush fire seasons in our region.
 Area fields are full of dry crop residue, wooded areas are covered in dry leaves and yards haven’t turned green yet.
 The mixture of low humidity, high winds and plenty of available dry vegetation and debris on the ground to burn can make for a very dangerous situation.
 The Township monitors weather conditions daily and may place a temporary restriction on burning until conditions improve.

 *Please be aware that while Spring is historically the most common time of year for burn bans, they can be enacted at any time as a result of drought or other weather related events.

-Burn bans are enacted EVERY TIME a Fire Danger Weather Related Warning is issued for our area by the National Weather Service.
+Burn bans are automatically enacted EVERY TIME a Fire Danger Weather Related Warning is issued for our area by the National Weather Service.
 These notices include the following: